Andros-Spica/ABM-tutorial-koeln-2022/README.md

 #### **Step 1a: De-composing "magic numbers"**

-The code we just created has several fixed arbitrary values (the coordinates of the `centralPatch`, the values used to calculate `minDistOfLandToCentre`).
+The code we just created has several fixed arbitrary values (the coordinates of the `centralPatch`, the values used to calculate `minDistOfLandToCenter`).
 It is good enough for us to draw a *particular* blue circle, but it is insufficient to draw other *types of blue circle*.
 Of course, the code will never be able to draw *anything*, if we are not programming it to do it.
 For instance, the colors `blue` and `green` are also magic numbers, but we are hardly interest in having them as parameters.
 We must generalize but also compromise, accepting that there will be possibilities that are not covered by our model.

 First, is there any case where the `patch 0 0` is not the one at the center of the grid?
 Imagine that you don't like to have negative coordinates in your model.
 Go to "Settings" and modify the "location of origin" to be at the corner.
 Now, test the `create-map` procedure: